chue02/chue02.github.io/README.md

 npm run deploy
 ```

-I believe you should run this command in the `dev` brnach, but of course back-up the last version of your code *before* you run this command.
+You should run this command in the `dev` branch, and when you do it'll automatically merge any changes you made to the `main` branch and deploy the website from there.
+It's important you ensure you have backed up the last version of the website _before_ you run this command.
 That's what GitHub's for, after all!

 ## 🎨 Color Reference